coachnovak/brix/readme.md

 	* ***smtpurl*** - Smtp connect url for e-mailing, format: `smtps://<username>:<password>@<server>[:port]/[?pool=true]`.

 	* ***smtpfrom*** - E-mail address to use as sender, format: `recipient@domain.name`.

+	* ***admincode*** - Admin code is used for setup access validation and can be any string.
+A strong code is recommended.